skybet/skybet.github.io/_posts/2017-02-02-overlay-network-performance-testing.md

 It turns out, other than the ACI nice to have, the three we whittled it down to all cover those if you add the Calico policy model to Flannel.

-# How do you test network performance
+# How do you test network performance?
 I have learned everything I know about networking by osmosis and doing.
 This puts me at a disadvantage when it comes to network performance because that's usually "Somebody else's problem".
-Not this time, this time it's mine, oh well, a learning opportunity.
+Not this time; this time it's mine.
+Oh well, that just makes it a learning opportunity!

 Having done a fair bit of reading and looking at the tools available to test the various networks, I settled on the fine tool [iperf3](https://iperf.fr/) which specifically allows us to measure using UDP and measure [jitter](https://en.wikipedia.org/wiki/Packet_delay_variation) (which I knew to be a bad thing, but didn't have a good grip on what it was before reading about it).

-To ensure that the test was cross-AZ in amazon (profile for worst-case, it can only get better!), I used a container replica set of 3 on a kubernetes 3-worker cluster.
+To ensure that the test was across availability zones* in amazon (profile for worst-case, it can only get better!), I used a container replica set of 3 on a kubernetes 3-worker cluster with each worker in a different availability zone.
+*Availability zones (AZs) in amazon are theoretical boundaries between it's "datacenters".
+Theoretically, no more than one AZ will ever be down at once but it does create network overhead.

 I then ran `iperf3` as a udp client and asked it to attempt to transfer 1, 10, 100 megabits/s and 1 and 3 gigabits/s to give a range of data for each overlay network.
 Also for comparison, I did the same test for AWS instances without an overlay network and a test in one of our non-cloud datacentres.